-Figure 2: (Left) Capital share of income computed as CAP/(CAP+LAB) (In Japan (CAP+LAB) does not sum up to VA).
-(Right) Investment rates, calculated as volumes of gross fixed capital formation divided by the total capital stock.
-Data from EU KLEMS 2019.
+Figure 2: (Left) Capital share of income computed as the capital compensation, divided by the sum of capital and labor compensation (In Japan capital and labor compensations do not sum up to VA).
+(Right) Investment rates, calculated as constant price gross fixed capital formation divided by the total capital stock.
+Data from EU KLEMS 2019 (and (RIETI 2018) for Japan).

 In the standard growth accounting methodology that we use, the contribution of capital deepening is computed as the growth rate of capital per hour worked multiplied by the capital income share.
-Figure 2(Left) shows that over the last decades, the capital share increased by around 4pp in the US and Germany, was more or less stable in France, declined by around 5pp in UK and by almost 10pp in Japan.
+Figure 2 (Left) shows that over the last decades, the capital share increased by around 4pp in the US and Germany, was more or less stable in France, declined by around 5pp in UK and by almost 10pp in Japan.
 These changes are substantial, and we will discuss income shares further in Section 7, but these are still too small to help us explain our growth accounting results.
 Thus, the decline in the contribution of capital deepening is largely due to a decline of capital deepening.
-Figure 2(Right) shows investment rates $(I/K)^8$ , suggesting three observations.
+Figure 2 (Right) shows investment rates $(I/K)^{12}$, suggesting three observations.
 First, as expected, investment rates increased in France, where most of the productivity slowdown is attributed to TFP, and declined in Japan, where most of the slowdown is due to capital deepening.
 Second, the fluctuations around the time of the financial crisis are clearly visible, but not large.
 This suggests that part, but only part of the productivity slowdown is due to a pro-cyclical slowdown of investment.
 Third, the patterns are very similar if we include intangibles that are excluded from National Accounts.